 Founded in 2009, Airbnb has become one of the most successful startups of the past decade, with 20 offices worldwide, 3 million lodging listings, $3 billion in VC funding, and a $31 billion valuation.
 Not bad for a company that began on an air mattress.

-Of course, the biggest reason for Airbnb’s success is its beautifully simple premise: give guests an alternative to traditional hospitality options, like hotels or resorts, and give hosts the ability to rent out available rooms, floors, or whole units.
+The biggest reason for Airbnb’s success is its beautifully simple premise: give guests an alternative to traditional hospitality options, like hotels or resorts, and give hosts the ability to rent out available rooms, floors, or whole units.
 Guests enjoy a more personal and affordable experience; hosts earn income on wasted or vacant space (generally speaking).
-Pundits have labeled this transaction type the sharing economy—think of similar companies like Uber and Lyft-though there’s a debate if that’s an accurate name or coherent category.
+Pundits have labeled this transaction type the sharing economy—think of similar companies like Uber and Lyft—though there’s a debate if that’s an accurate name or coherent category.

 Regardless, Airbnb is here to stay and will continue to disrupt the hospitality industry.

 Setting up an Airbnb account is easy and free:

 - Provide an email address, or connect through Facebook, Google Plus, etc.

 First, pricing.
 You’re free to set whatever price you’d like, but in all likelihood you will want to determine the market rate, taking into account neighborhood, square feet, amenities, etc. From there, it’s important to remember your operating costs: depending on the type of Airbnb you run (see below), your utility bills may be higher, plus you need to cover taxes, cleaning fees, and Airbnb’s 3% processing fee.
 (These costs are already incorporated into the market rate, but nonetheless….)